scedar/browserify_js_boilerplate/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Many of the boilerplate inspirations were drawn from this [article](https://advancedweb.hu/2017/01/31/browserify/) and [article](https://scotch.io/tutorials/getting-started-with-browserify)
+Many of the boilerplate inspirations were drawn from this [Getting started with Browserify:Bring Node modules to the browser with Browserify](https://advancedweb.hu/2017/01/31/browserify/) and [Getting Started with Browserify](https://scotch.io/tutorials/getting-started-with-browserify)

 ### Prerequisites
 * npm